kubernetes/enhancements/keps/sig-storage/1710-selinux-relabeling/README.md

 * **Will enabling / using this feature result in any new API calls?**

-  No new API calls are required.
-Kubelet / CSI volume plugin already has CSIDriver informer.
+  * No new API calls are required in kubelet, its CSI volume plugin already has CSIDriver informer.
+  * KCM will emit new events when SELinuxWarningController is enabled.
+It already has Pod, PV, PVC, CSIDriver informers and does not do other API calls.

 * **Will enabling / using this feature result in introducing new API types?**